-In one of its most important parts, the proposal speaks of faith as a “light … which illumines understanding and serves as an indispensable guide in the intellectual life….”
+In a key passage, the Blue Book describes faith as a light “which illumines understanding and serves as an indispensable guide in the intellectual life,” bringing the student to truth about nature and nature’s creator.
 “Contrary to what is often assumed,” it continues, “liberal education does not take place in spite of or even apart from the Christian faith.
 Rather, the Christian student, because of his faith, can be liberally educated in the most perfect and complete way.”

-St. Thomas is so important because his principles, methods, and chief doctrines, as well as those of Aristotle, on whom the work of St. Thomas securely rests, are true in their own right, and are sure ways to a deeper understanding of our Catholic faith and to a deeper appropriation of the life-giving mysteries revealed in the Scriptures, in the tradition of the Church, and in the world God has created.
+St. Thomas is so important because his principles, methods, and chief doctrines — as well as those of Aristotle, on whom his work securely rests — are true in their own right, and his methods are sound.
+Taken together, his teaching and example provide a trustworthy path to understanding the Catholic faith, while allowing for a deeper appreciation of the life-giving mysteries revealed in Scripture, in the tradition of the Church, and in the world God has created.

-Those who pursue this curriculum are aided as well by reading the greatest books, the books which best enable us to address the difficult questions we all must confront, the books which speak to our deepest yearnings, touch our most profound tribulations, and celebrate our greatest joys.
+The curriculum conducts this tour of reality by carefully examining the Great Books, rather than textbooks.
+These masterworks of our civilization teach us to address the questions we all must confront; they speak to our deepest yearnings, touch our most profound tribulations, and celebrate our greatest joys.

-Finally, classes at Thomas Aquinas College typically involve lively conversation and serious engagement with the thoughts of others, helping students acquire the intellectual and moral virtues, increasing their knowledge and love of God, and fitting them for lives of service to Church, country, and community, no matter what vocations or professions they choose to pursue.
+Finally, classes at the College involve lively conversation and serious engagement with the thoughts of others.
+The Discussion Method helps to form the intellectual and moral virtues, not only increasing students’ knowledge and love of God, but also fitting them for lives of service to Church, country, and community, regardless of what specific vocations or professions they pursue.

-The proposal expounded in this document was drafted in the spring of 1968 by the late Ronald P. McArthur and the late Marcus R. Berquist, and was later revised with the help of John W. Neumayr.
-Dr. McArthur subsequently served as president of Thomas Aquinas College for its first twenty years and then as a member of the College’s faculty, as was Mr. Berquist.
-Dr. Neumayr is now an emeritus member of the faculty.
-The discussion of wonder as the proper motive for leading the intellectual life was contributed by Edmund Dolan, F.S.C., late Professor of Philosophy at St. Mary’s College of California
+This proposal was first drafted in the spring of 1968 by the late Ronald P. McArthur and the late Marcus R. Berquist, and it was revised not long after with the help of the late John W. Neumayr.
+Dr. McArthur served as president of Thomas Aquinas College for its first 20 years, and then as a member of the College’s faculty alongside Mr. Berquist and Dr. Neumayr.
+The discussion of wonder as the proper motive for leading the intellectual life was contributed by Edmund Dolan, F.S.C., late professor of philosophy at St. Mary’s College of California.

-Thomas Aquinas College continues to attract students and faculty of exemplary character and noble aspirations who pursue its educational program energetically and with great joy.
-As the College continues in its work, we pray that God will continue to bless its efforts as He has so abundantly in the past.
+As Thomas Aquinas College continues to attract students and faculty of exemplary character and noble aspirations to pursue its educational program on both coasts, we pray that God will continue to bless its efforts as He has so abundantly in the past.